1.) Do I have to wear a helmet?

 10.)
 Can I pick up my friends registration packet?

 11.)
 If I missed the online registration deadline can I still register for the ride?

-Yes, you can register Friday from 5pm to 9pm at the Wa.
-State DOT parking lot in Wenatchee (across the street from Shari's restaurant) or Saturday beginning at 6AM to 8AM at the starting line at Walla Walla Pt.
+Yes, you can register Friday from 5pm to 8pm at the brand new Pybus Public Market or Saturday beginning at 6AM to 8AM at the starting line at Walla Walla Pt.
 Park in Wenatchee.
+Pybus Public Market is located at the corners of Orondo Ave & Worthen St, just 2 blocks from the core of downtown Wenatchee, and is also accessible from the Loop Trail which run along the Columbia River.
 Payment methods available are cash, check, or credit card.
 No American Express.
-The perforamce shirt may not be available.
+The performance shirt may not be available. pybuspublicmarket.com/